-Aside from protesting and donating, there are many other ways you can support the Black Lives Matter movement within Indianapolis.
-Take action by supporting the black-owned restaurants and businesses in Indianapolis and the surrounding community.
-Giving these places your business is a small contribution, but it’s something that you can do consistently and continually.
+There are many black-owned restaurants and businesses located in Indianapolis and the surrounding community.
+Supporting these entrepreneurs doesn’t just give you access to great products, it helps Indiana continue to evolve into the inclusive, dynamic, and diverse place it is meant to be.
 We’ve compiled a list of some of these businesses and organized them by places for food, drink, or fitness.
 We hope you stop by one of these amazing spots during your next lunch break!

 We’ve only highlighted a couple businesses here, but we urge you to check out this website, Shop Black Indy, to discover more.
 This database is organized by places, services, and events – all black-owned.
 It’s regularly updated with hundreds of businesses in the Indy area across all kinds of industries. https://shopblackindy.com/